-Dr. Houser-Betti is an In-Network Provider with Blue Cross/Blue Shield (BC/BS) only.
-BC/BS typically covers comprehensive Neuropsychological Testing.
+Dr. Houser-Betti is an In-Network Provider with Blue Cross/Blue Shield (BC/BS) and United Health Care/Optum.
+Both typically covers comprehensive Neuropsychological Testing.
 You may want to consider using your out-of-network benefits if you have insurance coverage with a carrier other than BC/BS.
-To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
+To determine if you have coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them:

-- What are my mental health benefits specifically for Neuropsychological Testing (give them CPT Code: 96132/96133)?
+- What are my behavioral and medical health benefits specifically for Neuropsychological Testing (give them CPT Codes: 96132/96133)?

 - Is Pre-Authorization Required for CPT 96132/96133?